KBC Group NV Acquires New Holdings in TimkenSteel Co. (NYSE:TMST)

 A number of analysts have weighed in on the stock.
 KeyCorp decreased their target price on shares of TimkenSteel from $27.00 to $24.00 and set an “overweight” rating for the company in a research report on Tuesday, July 19th.
 StockNews.com assumed coverage on shares of TimkenSteel in a research report on Wednesday, October 12th.
 They set a “hold” rating for the company.

 TimkenSteel (NYSE:TMST – Get Rating) last announced its quarterly earnings data on Thursday, August 4th.
 The basic materials company reported $1.29 EPS for the quarter, missing the consensus estimate of $1.33 by ($0.04).
 The company had revenue of $415.70 million for the quarter, compared to analyst estimates of $413.30 million.
 TimkenSteel had a return on equity of 30.97% and a net margin of 15.09%.
-Analysts anticipate that TimkenSteel Co. will post 2.77 earnings per share for the current year.
+Research analysts predict that TimkenSteel Co. will post 2.77 EPS for the current year.

 TimkenSteel Company Profile